Cell - The Unit of Life

 The cell is the basic structural, Functional, and Biological unit of life.
-They are also called “Building blocks of the life”.
+They are also called “Building blocks of life”.
 Study of cells is called Cell biology, Cellular biology, or cytoplasm.
-Most plants and animal cells are only visible under a light microscope, with dimensions between one and 100 micrometres.
+Most plants and animal cells are only visible under a light microscope, with dimensions between one and 100 micrometers.
 When cell theory first developed, it stated that “All living organisms are composed of one or more cells and those cells are fundamental in all the organisms”.

-Cells are Mainly Divided Into Two Types:
+Cells are Mainly divided into Two Types:

 Prokaryotic cells: Prokaryotic cells are seen in bacteria and archaea.
 They were the first form of life seen on earth.
 Prokaryotic cells are simple and small compared to eukaryotic cells.
 Prokaryotic cells have three regions: Cell envelope (which encloses the cell from outside), Cytoplasmic region (inside the cell which contains genome), Flagella and pili (outside the cell's surface).

-Cell unit of life NEET Questions
+Cell Unit of Life NEET Questions

-Some of the Important NEET questions on the cell the unit of life are:
+Some of the Important NEET Questions on the Cell - The Unit of Life are:

 1. Difference between Eukaryotic and prokaryotic cells in having

 2. A major site for synthesis of lipids is